 The directives have been transposed to Swedish legislation through Act (2010:598) concerning sustainability criteria for biofuels and bioliquids; and the Fuel Quality Act (2011:319).

-Under the link "Sustainability criteria" in the menu to the left, you can find information regarding the general framework, presentations, and statutes related to the Renewables act.
+Under the link "Sustainability criteria" in the menu to the left, you can find information regarding the general framework, presentations, and statutes related to the act on sustainability criteria.

-The second act mentioned above, the Fuel quality act, contains fuel specifications and reporting requirements imposed on fuel suppliers concerning supplied volumes, greenhouse gas emissions, and the origin of fuels.
+The Fuel quality act contains fuel specifications and reporting requirements imposed on fuel suppliers concerning supplied volumes, greenhouse gas emissions, and the origin of fuels.
 We call this act by its full name, but it is often abbreviated DML for drivmedelslagen in Swedish.

 Under the link "Fuel quality act" in the menu to the left, you can find short information regarding the general framework concerning those areas of this legislation that the Swedish Energy Agency is responsible for.